UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/Lorena Nistorescu/index.md

 ### Schematics

-Shortly, I am going to admit that the KICAD schematics took me with all the coffee breaks included, somewehere around 16-20h :)
+Shortly, I am going to admit that the KICAD schematics took me with all the coffee breaks included, somewehere around 16-20h :) ;
 Also, I tried to make the schematics clearer and maybe, help me to notice, if u notice some other mistakes.

 Legend of the KICAD schematics:
-U1  represents the RFID
+U1  represents the RFID;
-U2  represents the SENSOR TOUCH
+U2  represents the SENSOR TOUCH;
-U4  represents the LM5296S
+U4  represents the LM5296S;
-U6  represents the POWER SUPPLY
+U6  represents the POWER SUPPLY;
-U7  represents the LOCK
+U7  represents the LOCK;
-U8  represents the RELAY MODULE
+U8  represents the RELAY MODULE;

-Q1 is NPN transistor 2N2222
+Q1 is NPN transistor 2N2222.